-Despite having graduated from UIUC a couple of years ago, I still answer lots of questions about graduating from UIUC CS in 3 years.
-While it sounds very accelerated, it’s totally possible for most people in the degree with the right planning.
+While 3 years sounds very accelerated, it’s totally possible for most people with the right planning.
 I also don’t think it’s the right idea for most people, though there are good reasons to do it.
-I’ll try to address both of these seemingly contradictory ideas in this post, since it’s better to make informed choices about your degree path.
-At a deep level, you have to be clear on what this degree means to you and how it plays into your life goals.
+Fundamentally, you have to be clear on what this degree means to you and how it plays into your life goals.

 Plan